ARMZ Uranium Holding: Early Days

 The project for restructuring the nuclear industry resulted in the creation of Atomic Energy Power Corporation (Atomenergoprom, or AEP), a vertically integrated company encompassing enterprises of the civil nuclear industry.
-In early August 2007, Atomenergoprom acquired a 100% stake in Atomredmetzoloto, which became Russia’s flagship uranium mining company.
+In early August 2007, Atomenergoprom acquired a 100% stake in Atomredmetzoloto, which became Russia's flagship uranium mining company.

 The fundamental changes to restructure the nuclear industry were fraught with Atomenergoprom executed the consolidation of all uranium mining companies in Russia.
 To achieve its goals, Atomenergoprom transferred its shares in mining companies to ARMZ, i.e., 80.3% in Priargunsky Industrial Mining and Chemical Union (PIMCU), 97.85% in Dalur, and 99.99% in Khiagda.
 ARMZ took over Rusburmash, JSC in 200, and acquired a 100% stake in the authorized capital of VNIPIpromtechnologii, JSC in 2010.

 In 2008, ARMZ announced a Russian-Armenian 50-50 joint venture to explore for uranium resources in Armenia's Syunik Province.
 However, according to the World Nuclear Association, the joint venture was a failure and was shut down in the middle of 2015.

 Mergers and Acquisitions

 In late 2010, Atomredmetzoloto acquired 51.4% of Uranium One (U1), a Canadian uranium mining company.

 On December 15, ARMZ announced that it would buy Mantra Resources Limited, an Australian mining company, to ensure participation in the uranium development projects in Tanzania (including the Mkuju River area with over 39,000 tons of uranium reserves).
-In June 2011, it closed a transaction worth USD 983 million to purchase a 100% stake in Mantra Resources.
+In June 2011, it closed a transaction worth US$983 million to purchase a 100% stake in Mantra Resources.
 In January 2013, ARMZ agreed with the U1 management to increase its stake in Uranium One up to 100%.

-In 2013, a spin-off of ARMZ’s overseas assets was carried out to pass them under the management of Uranium One Holding, whereby ARMZ Uranium Holding Co. consolidated the uranium mining assets in Russia.
+In 2013, a spin-off of ARMZ's overseas assets was carried out to pass them under the management of Uranium One Holding, whereby ARMZ Uranium Holding Co. consolidated the uranium mining assets in Russia.
 In 2017, ARMZ suspended its Mkuju River uranium project due to low uranium prices.